aklivity/zilla-plus-aws-templates/amazon-msk/cdktf/secure-public-access/README.md

 aws ec2 describe-internet-gateways --filters "Name=attachment.vpc-id,Values=$VPC_ID" --query "InternetGateways[0].InternetGatewayId" --output text
 ```

-### MSK Client Authentication Method

-To specify which client authentication method Zilla should use set the `MSK_ACCESS_METHOD` environment variable to the desired access method (mTLS, SASL/SCRAM or Unauthorized).

 ### Public TLS Certificate via AWS Certificate Manager for Nitro Enclaves

-By default Zilla Plus will assume TLS certificate coming from Secrets Manager.
-You can use Zilla Plus with TLS certificate via ACM.
-To enable this set `PUBLIC_TLS_CERTIFICATE_VIA_ACM` to `true`.
+If you want to enable Zilla-plus Nitro Enclaves support all you have to do is provide the `public.certificate` context variable via ACM.

 ### Custom Zilla Plus Role

 By default the deployment creates the Zilla Plus Role with the necessary roles and policies.
-If you want, you can specify your own role by setting `CREATE_ZILLA_PLUS_ROLE` environment variable to `false` and adding `zilla_plus_role` to your `terraform.tfvars` file.
+If you want, you can specify your own role by setting `roleName` context variable in your `cdktf.json` under `zilla-plus` object.

 List all IAM roles: